madkins23/go-slog/bench/README.md

 go test -bench=. bench/*.go
 ```

+It is not necessary to use the `-benchmem` argument to generate memory statistics.
+This feature is turned on within the benchmark harness (nor can it be turned off).

 Due to the way Go benchmark testing is configured
 it is not possible to gather results internally.
 Processing of results must be done using external tools